In This Article

 Here are some benefits of DNA testing:

+Some gene variants can undergo changes which can increase your risk of certain diseases, genetic disorders, and other health problems.
 At-home genetic testing tends to focus on the prevention of diseases that you may have inherited or are at risk for.

-Clinical DNA tests are often used to diagnose illness.
+On the other hand, clinical DNA tests are often used to diagnose illness.
 Knowing your risks and medical history can help you take on a more proactive approach towards your health.
-For example, you can adjust your diet and lifestyle habits to curb any potential of developing diseases you may be genetically disposed to.

 Some of the most common diseases DNA tests can detect or prepare you for are: